blakeswineford/game-database/README.md

 # Game Database

 A game discovery web app where you can search for games by platform, genre, etc. and see the critic ratings pulled from Metacritic.
+This projct can be found here: https://game-database-five.vercel.app/

 ## Getting Started